dlkesterson/banana-bun/src/mcp/media-intelligence-README.md

 ## 🎉 The Future of Media Intelligence

-With the Media Intelligence MCP server, your Atlas system becomes more than just a media processor—it becomes an intelligent content curator that:
+With the Media Intelligence MCP server, your Banana Bun system becomes more than just a media processor—it becomes an intelligent content curator that:

 - **Learns** from every user interaction
 - **Adapts** to changing content and user preferences